jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 - **Student-centered:** Focus on what students should do or be able to do, not what instructors hope to 'cover' (EC, 2015).
 Diamond
 - **Aligned,** if possible, with institutional, disciplinary, or other standards of practice and statements of purpose (Diamond, 2008)
 - **Measurable,** not vague ("What would students do differently if they really 'understand' or 'appreciate' X?" ask EC, 2015).
 Quoted from Phillips and Phillips (2010) and echoed by Diamond (2008), LOs should speak to:
-    - Performance---what the participant will be able to do during the program [see [Bloom's modified taxonomy\]](#blooms-modified-taxonomy)
+    - **Performance ---** what the participant will be able to do during the program {see [Bloom's modified taxonomy}](#blooms-modified-taxonomy)
-        - Bloom's modified taxonomy
-        - Degree of granularity
-    - Condition---circumstances under which the participant will perform the task
+    - **Condition ---** circumstances under which the participant will perform the task
-    - Criteria---degree or level [i.e. **quantification]** of proficiency that is necessary to perform the job"
+    - **Criteria ---** degree or level [i.e. **quantification]** of proficiency that is necessary to perform the job" {see [Schulman's learning process}](#schulmans-learning-process-stages)

 Diamond (2008) describes how instructors have struggled particularly with shifting perspective from content- to outcomes-focused; with writing "behavioral" objectives that are measurable but not too narrow; and with writing LOs at the right level of granularity, not too stultifying.

 ##### Bloom's modified taxonomy

+See Dr. Leslie Owen Wilson's [great discussion](http://thesecondprinciple.com/teaching-essentials/beyond-bloom-cognitive-taxonomy-revised/) for backstory.
+In brief, the modified taxonomy has a knowledge dimension and a cognitive process dimension.
+It can be used for:

+- Analyzing content and generating suitable learning objectives
+- Evaluating learning objectives
+- Scaffolding learning materials or instructional messages

-See Dr. Leslie Owen Wilson's [great discussion](http://thesecondprinciple.com/teaching-essentials/beyond-bloom-cognitive-taxonomy-revised/) for backstory; per the [Center for Excellence in Learning and Teaching](http://www.celt.iastate.edu/teaching/effective-teaching-practices/revised-blooms-taxonomy) at Iowa State University:
+Per the [Center for Excellence in Learning and Teaching](http://www.celt.iastate.edu/teaching/effective-teaching-practices/revised-blooms-taxonomy) at Iowa State University:

 <img src="../illos/knowledge-dimension.png" width="600">